VittoAdesso/NodeJs-Mysql_Api-REST/readme.md

 ``npm run dev ``

-wE HAVE TWO WAYS to play with querys
+# WE HAVE TWO WAYS to play with querys 🏗️

 One create const with query
 Two create the query into the function